-1. Type and Level: Outcome, Key
+Type and Level: Outcome, Key

-2. Rationale, Relevance, Reliability: Recognition of importance of Louisiana having an educated citizenry.
+Recognition of the importance of Louisiana having an educated citizenry.

-- 3. Use: The size of an institution's enrollment impacts scheduling, hiring, future planning, program demands, facilities management, etc. Any significant changes in enrollment can impact all the areas previously. - 4.
-Clarity: Head count enrollment refers to the actual number of students enrolled (as opposed to fulltime equivalent enrollment (FTE) which is calculated from the number of student credit hours enrolled divided by a fixed number) - 5.
-Data Source, Collection and Reporting: Data will be retrieved from the Board of Regents' Statewide student Profile System (SSPS).
+The size of an institution's enrollment impacts scheduling, hiring, future planning, program demands, facilities management, etc. Any significant changes in enrollment can impact all the areas previously.

+Headcount enrollment refers to the actual number of students enrolled (as opposed to full-time equivalent enrollment (FTE), which is calculated from the number of student credit hours enrolled divided by a fixed number).

+Data will be retrieved from the Board of Regents' Statewide Student Profile System (SSPS).
 The system has been in existence for approximately 30 years.
-The change will be calculated using fall, 2015 enrollment figures as the baseline year and measuring the change to the year being examined. - 6.
-Calculation Methodology: The standard method practiced nationwide for reporting headcount enrollment is as of the 14th class day of the semester.
-The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted.
-The change will be calculated using a standard mathematical approach, subtracting the baseline year from the year being examined and reporting the difference (whether increase or decrease).
+The change will be calculated using fall 2024 enrollment figures as the baseline year and measuring the change to the year being examined.

+The standard method practiced nationwide for reporting headcount enrollment is as of the 14th class day of the semester.
+The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is committed.
+The change will be calculated using a standard mathematical approach, subtracting the baseline year from the year being examined and reporting the difference (whether an increase or decrease).
 The difference will be divided by the baseline year enrolled to calculate the percentage change.